specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 You can use a custom glossary file to ensure that the specific terminology is consistently and accurately translated.
 The glossary file contains a list of terms in the source language along with their corresponding translations in the target language.

-For example, if your organization has a brand name that you don't want translated, you can add that to the glossary file.
-You can also choose specific translations for ambiguous words or designate specific meanings for your unique context.
+For example, if your organization has a trademarked name that you don't want translated, you can add that to the glossary file.
+You can also specify the capitalization to use for words, choose specific translations for ambiguous words, or designate specific meanings for your unique context.

 ## Create a glossary file